If you are looking to move to a rural area, should you buy rural land for sale to live there? What are the disadvantages and advantages of doing so?

 Fewer Jobs Available

-Another potential drawback is that it may be more challenging to find gainful employment in a rural area since there tend to be fewer job opportunities available.
-However, today that is not as true as we see help-wanted signs everywhere in our rural town.
+Another potential drawback is that it may be more challenging to find gainful employment in a rural area, as there tend to be fewer job opportunities.
+However, today, that is not as true as we see help-wanted signs everywhere in our rural town.

-Oftentimes, stores or restaurants have to close early due to having no help to run them, sadly.
+Oftentimes, stores or restaurants have to close early because they lack the help needed to run them, sadly.
 If we have to drive any distance to a store or restaurant, I always call first.

 Internet Challenges Working From Home

-Depending on which areas you go you may find it challenging to access internet service.
-Many people in the early 2020s wanted to move away from cities but found in rural areas they could not always log on to their computers to work.
+Depending on which areas you go to, you may find it challenging to access internet service.
+Many people in the early 2020s wanted to move away from cities but found that in rural areas, they could not always log on to their computers to work.

 Finding Builders To Build Your Home